 Upper School provides a rigorous academic experience in a fully supportive atmosphere.

 Language students are able to reach a level of fluency that allows them to study literature in French, Latin, Chinese or Spanish.
+Our Global Studies programs, including semester away programs, can greatly enhance the language experience.

 Upper School English is a four-year, integrated program based on the principle that reading and writing are complementary disciplines.
 All English courses emphasize core skills of critical thinking and creative self-expression.
 Students read literary works from a variety of periods, cultures, and genres, and they hone their interpretive skills through class discussion, analytical essays, dramatic performance, and other forms of response to the reading.
 Readings also provide models and ideas for personal essays, short fiction, poetry, drama, and other forms of creative writing.
 Through writing exercises in class, free-writing in a Writer’s Notebook, frequent revision, peer-editing, and one-on-one conferences with their teachers and with trained student-mentors in the PDS Writing Center, students gain practice with the writing process and strengthen their applied knowledge of grammar, usage, and style.